-A prospective study of 250 patients (with an additional 30 controls) with piriformis syndrome found that it took an average of seven weeks of analgesics, muscle relaxers, and physical therapy that included massage for half of the patients to reach complete symptom resolution.
+A prospective study of 250 patients (with an additional 30 controls) with piriformis syndrome found that it took an average of seven weeks of analgesics, muscle relaxers, and physical therapy that included massage for half of the patients to reach full recovery.
 The program included stretching for the hip flexors, quadriceps, hamstrings, adductors, and piriformis.

 Fifteen of 19 patients that were unresponsive to conservative treatment methods underwent surgery with ‘good’ or ‘very good’ results.
-It is clear from these results that conservative rehabilitation has a major role in the treatment of piriformis syndrome.
+It’s clear from these results that conservative rehabilitation has a major role in treating piriformis syndrome.

 Surgical management of piriformis syndrome may create nerve decompression through release of the tight muscles or removal of adhesions and scar tissue from the nerve.
-As in any procedure, surgery is never a guarantee of symptom resolution and as such, it should only be considered as a last resort.
+As in any procedure, surgery is never a guarantee of symptom resolution, and as such, it should only be considered as a last resort.

 Readers are advised to consult with a physician or other qualified medical professional to determine which course of treatment is best for them.

 In the review, seated machine exercises produced the most overall activity but because there was only one study that used this mode of exercise, comparison to the activity levels produced in the other two positions is limited.

 How to sleep with piriformis syndrome

 These positions are desirable for low back pain because when disc pressures are low, nerves are not being compressed and relief is found.
-In piriformis syndrome, these are also positions of relief, maybe because of the low intradiscal pressures or they allow the piriformis to remain in a neutral position.
+In piriformis syndrome, these are also positions of relief, perhaps, because of the low intradiscal pressures or they allow the piriformis to remain in a neutral position.

 The piriformis is quite deep, and thus, getting to it with manual therapy can be very uncomfortable.
 Again, taking measures to reduce reactive muscle tightening are of utmost importance.
 One way to do this is with an active engagement lengthening technique.